wacncontent/CustomizeTool/addCommentOutput/articles/remoteapp/remoteapp-create-custom-image.md

 4. Install Windows Server 2012 R2.
 5. Install the Remote Desktop Session Host (RDSH) role and the Desktop Experience feature.
 6. Install additional features required by your applications.
-7. Install and configure your applications.
-To make sharing apps easier, add any apps or programs that you want to share to the **Start** menu of the image, specifically in **%systemdrive%\ProgramData\Microsoft\Windows\Start Menu\Programs.
+7. Install and configure your applications. <!-- deleted by customization To make sharing apps easier, add any apps or programs that you want to share to the **Start** menu of the image, specifically in **%systemdrive%\ProgramData\Microsoft\Windows\Start Menu\Programs. -->
 8. Perform any additional Windows configurations required by your applications.
 9. Disable the Encrypting File System (EFS).
 10.	**REQUIRED:** Go to Windows Update and install all important updates.